-- Budgets are based on the Company's mandate, priorities and policy. - Budgets are prepared by Managers after careful study of their departmental mission/objectives/priorities for the upcoming year on a zero basis. - Department budgets are then scrutinized by the respective Vice Presidents, the Finance Services Department and the President, with a view to establishing their soundness and compatibility with each other so that they may be meaningfully combined into divisional plans and ultimately a single financial plan for the entire company.
-This is then forwarded to the Board of Directors (BOD). - Budgets are used to assess the performance of the Company. - Budgets require approval by the Board of Directors. - A system is used to monitor revenue and expenditure throughout the Company. - Each department is expected to operate within its budget. - The ongoing implementation of projects is assessed by the comparison of planned vs. actual expenditure. - The Finance Services Department of e TecK, through the shared services agreement, prepares and circulates Monthly Management Accounts to the President for the ongoing monitoring of their actual results against planned/budgeted results for both operations and projects.
+- Budgets are based on the Company's mandate, priorities and policy. - Budgets are prepared by Executives/Managers after careful study of their departmental mission/objectives/priorities for the upcoming year on a zero basis. - Department budgets are then scrutinized by the respective Vice Presidents, the Finance Services Department and the President, with a view to establishing their soundness and compatibility with each other so that they may be meaningfully combined into divisional plans and ultimately a single financial plan for the entire Company.
+This is then forwarded to the Board of Directors (BOD). - > Budgets are used to assess the performance of the Company and are approved by the company's Board of Directors. - A system is used to monitor revenue and expenditure throughout the Company. - Each department is expected to operate within its budget. - > The ongoing implementation of projects is assessed by the comparison of planned vs. actual expenditure. - The Finance Services Department of e TecK, through the Shared Services Arrangement, prepares and circulates Monthly Management Accounts to the President for the ongoing monitoring of their actual results against planned/budgeted results for both operations and projects.

-4.2 Expenditure versus Income
+4.2 Balance Sheet/Expenditure versus Income